The Katherine region is a bushwalker’s paradise. It’s also where you’ll find the famous Jatbula Trail.

-Six national parks share the region with more than 10 nature parks, reserves and conservation areas.
+The Katherine region has six national parks and many other reserves and conservation areas.
 More than 100km of walking trails wind through Nitmiluk National Park alone.
-Choose from a range of short walks, starting from just 40 minutes through to full-day hikes, or pack up your backpack and head out overnight.
-The multi-day Jatbula Trail, which heads out for four to five days through Nitmiluk National Park, is famous for a reason and a must-do for any avid hiker.
+Choose from short walks of 40 minutes to full-day hikes, or pack your backpack and head out overnight.